marginaltech/marginaltech.github.io/index.md

 If you truly need the cutting-edge then I can offer that.
 Honestly, what most organisations need is someone who can deliver technical solutions that are effective, proportionate and sustainable.

-Slick consultancies and big tech firms can't justify modesty or pragmatism in their business models.
-But I can.
+Sadly, the business models of big consultancies and tech firms can't tolerate modesty or pragmatism.
+I became an independent consultant to do work that was more meaningful, for both myself and my clients, than the fever dreams of the technology sector.

-I became an independent consultant to do work that was more meaningful than the fever dreams of the technology sector.
 I am a doer.
 I am thrifty.
 I am impact driven.
 I embrace unfamilar domains, calculated risks and commercial collaboration.

 You should consider me if you need more from consultancy than technology evangelism from an MBA.